selvaje/SE_docs/source/VIRTUALMACHINE/Setting_OSGeoLive_for_Spatial_Ecology_course.md

     arandr

-and following the below figure select the best resolution that suitable for your screen.
+and following the below figure, select the best resolution that suitable for your screen.
 Select in such a way that you have the full screen cover without sliding lateral bars or white areas.

 ![title](screenresolution1.png)